 - Online gamers need one thing to stay on top of their game

-- When choosing a plan, get the one that offers plenty of data
+- When choosing a plan, get the one that offers high speeds

 - Choosing the right ISP provider is just as important